 The U.S. Army and U.S. Marine Corps infantrymen pride themselves on being some of the biggest badasses on every block they roll into.
 They have more similarities than differences, but they’re unique forces.
-Here are 5 ways you can tell Marine and Army infantry apart:
+Here are 5 differences between Army and Marine Corps infantry:

 Note: For this comparison we are predominantly pulling from the Army’s Infantry and Rifle Platoon and Squad field manual and the Marine Corps’ Introduction to Rifle Platoon Operations and Marine Rifle Squad.
 Not every unit in each branch works as described in doctrine.
 Every infantry unit will have its own idiosyncrasies and units commonly change small details to deal with battlefield realities.